 Cut out the food and drinks that contain caffeine, such as coffee, tea, soft drinks, and chocolate, by mid-afternoon.
 Make dinner your lightest meal, and finish it a few hours before bedtime.
 Skip spicy or heavy foods, which can keep you awake with heartburn or indigestion.

-A study found that smokers are four times more likely to not feel as well rested after a full night’s sleep than nonsmokers.
+A found that smokers are four times more likely to not feel as well rested after a full night’s sleep than nonsmokers.
 Researchers at Johns Hopkins University School of Medicine attribute this to the stimulative effect of nicotine and the nighttime withdrawal from it.
 Smoking also exacerbates sleep apnea and other breathing disorders such as asthma, which can make it difficult to get restful sleep.

 Alcohol disrupts the pattern of sleep and brainwaves that help you feel refreshed in the morning.
 A martini may help you doze off initially, but once it wears off, you’re likely to wake up and have a hard time getting back to sleep, according to Mayo Clinic.